 In conclusion, the speaker compares their plight to that of the Irish and states that there is no way another could know the importance of history and storytelling.
 At this point, it is all the Welsh people have left.

 Analysis of Soliloquy For Compatriots

-In the first lines of this piece the speaker begins by describing what he believes to be the opinion others hold in regard to Welsh culture.
+In the first lines of ‘Soliloquy For Compatriots’, the speaker begins by describing what he believes to be the opinion others hold in regard to Welsh culture.
 He introduces the poem with an image of “pits and poverty.”
 The others, to whom he is referring, have this image in mind when they think of Wales, especially of “Eisteddfodau.”
-This refers to a traditional Welsh festival which includes performances, music, and literature.
+This refers to a traditional Welsh festival that includes performances, music, and literature.
 This festival dates back to at least the 12th century.
 The tradition went through a revival in the late 1700s.

 These two ideas seem to be contradictory to one another.
 As a reader coming from an outside perspective, a festival of music and literature does not bring up images of “pits and poverty.”
 This is the type of contrast that the speaker is hoping to evoke.
 His goal is to show the outlandish nature of Welsh stereotypes and speak for a time on the truth of their culture.